Navigation

 The Accountability Guy®

-For an organisation to function well, there must be high trust in the workplace.
+For an organization to function well, there must be high trust in the workplace.
 This comes from taking accountability and ownership of one’s work.
-However, creating accountability within an organisation or team can be challenging.
+However, creating accountability within an organization or team can be challenging.

 One must never lose sight of the fact that fostering accountability requires ongoing effort.